 Completed in 1994, the 204-acre landscaped Willowbrook campus of CSI, the largest in NYC, is fully accessible and contains an advanced, networked infrastructure to support technology-based teaching, learning, and research.
 Set in a park-like landscape, the campus is centrally located on Staten Island.
 Mature trees and woodlands, flowering trees and ornamental plantings, fields and outdoor athletic facilities, the great lawn, sculpture, and seating areas create a rural oasis in an urban setting.

 Now with multiple locations.
-CSI St. George joins the CSI Willowbrook, CSI Merrill and CSI Tech Incubator to make it even easier to begin your college career or take your educational aspirations to the next level.
+CSI St. George joins the CSI Willowbrook,and CSI Tech Incubator to make it even easier to begin your college career or take your educational aspirations to the next level.

-CSI is home to a School of Business, School of Education, and School of Health Sciences, as well as The Verrazano School Honors Program, and the Teacher Education Honors Academy.
+CSI is home to The Lucille and Jay Chazanoff School of Business at the College of Staten Island, School of Education, and School of Health Sciences, as well as The Verrazano School Honors Program, and the Teacher Education Honors Academy.
 CSI is also a select campus of the Macaulay Honors College University Scholars program.

 The CUNY Interdisciplinary High-Performance Computing Center, one of the most powerful supercomputers in the New York City region, handles big-data analysis for faculty researchers and their student research teams, as well as researchers nationwide.